marvinstanley/ml-from-scratch/README.md

 # pca-from-scratch
-Principal Component Analysis implementation from scratch Created for PACMANN AI Research Scientist Recruitment test
+Principal Component Analysis implementation from scratch

+Created for PACMANN AI Research Scientist Recruitment test

+Currently have implemented PCA and KNNRegressor + KNNClassifier

 See https://marvinstanley.github.io/ml-from-scratch/ for the docs